iii) Elements of GCP and Compliance

 - Assistance drafting the clinical protocol to comply with Good Clinical Practices guidelines (through Navigation service),

 - Assistance preparing forms and communications to the FDA regarding protocol amendments, additional co-investigators, process changes, and adverse event reports;

-- Written procedures for clinical trial monitoring;
+- Template SOPs for clinical trial monitoring;

 - Review of IND/IDE documentation to assure compliance with FDA regulations and Rockefeller University policy;

-- Registration of study with ClinicalTrials.gov;
+- Assistance with registration of study with ClinicalTrials.gov;

 - Formal allocation of responsibilities in each research protocol must be filed by the Principal Investigator in the form of a Delegation of Authority Log according to IRB policy.
-The Delegation of Authority Log, as part of the IRB-approved protocol, is available to the nursing service on a web-based platform via the intranet and is used as a real-time reference in clinical research care to confirm that research personnel with are qualified and approved to perform specific research procedures in the Hospital.
+The Delegation of Authority Log, as part of the IRB-approved protocol, is available to the nursing service on a web-based platform via the intranet and is used as a real-time reference in clinical research care to confirm that research personnel are qualified and approved to perform specific research procedures in the Hospital.
 In the electronic clinical research management system upgrade, the Delegation of Authority submissions will be automatically verified at the time of protocol submission, against a central database containing the credentials of staff including medical licensure, credentials for specific procedures, Human Subjects Protection training certification, Informed consent process training and other qualifications.
 If verification cannot be confirmed, the system, and the IRB will generate a timely notification to the investigator prior to IRB review.
 IRB review and periodic CRSO audits are additional opportunities to assure that delegation of tasks is appropriate and effective.